 There are no additional Croatian certificates (other than EU certificates) for food products derived from plants and animals.

-U.S. Competent Authorities
+U.S. Regulatory Agencies

-The following is a list of U.S. agencies that issue certificates along with a link to the relevant pages on their websites:
+The U.S. issuing agencies are identified by their acronyms.
+Following is a list of these agencies and a link to the relevant pages on their websites.

-- AMS: Agricultural Marketing Service, USDA
+AMS: Agricultural Marketing Service, USDA